 - Records Management Software to execute automated compliance policies

-Any SME or large enterprise is going to require all of these technologies in one form or another.
+Any enterprise is going to require all of these technologies in one form or another.
 Enterprise Content Management consolidates them into a single platform to make integration simple and avoid process inefficiencies.

 Still Uncertain About Which Automation Solution Is Right for Your Organization?